What a Changing Federal Reserve Means for Your Money

 What happens to interest rates if the Fed loses independence?

-Should I sell stocks if Trump fires Powell?
+Should I sell stocks if the Fed Chair is replaced?

 Panic selling on a single political event is almost never the right financial response — and it is especially wrong in the current context where the legal situation is uncertain and markets may react with a sharp selloff followed by a recovery once legal challenges clarify the situation.
 The right approach is to ensure your portfolio is not overexposed to any single scenario before the event occurs.
 If your portfolio is appropriately diversified with some inflation protection, adequate liquidity, and no excessive concentration in interest-rate-sensitive assets, you do not need to make dramatic changes based on this political development.
 If you make significant moves in response to the initial news, you risk selling at the bottom of a panic and missing the recovery — the same mistake that destroys returns in every market crisis.